 Apple has also used in-cell display technology in iPhone 5.
 The technology integrates touch sensors into the LCD, which eliminates the need of a separate touch screen layer.
 The absence of a separate touch screen layer not only helps to make the screen thinner, but it also improves the quality of displayed images.
 Colors get a boost, too, with color saturation that’s 44 percent greater than before.

 What's amazing, though, is that despite the increase in height, the iPhone 5's physical volume has actually decreased by more than 12 percent.
-The iPhone 4S, with dimensions of 115.2mm x 58.6mm x 9.3mm, has a volume of 62.8 cubic cms, while the iPhone 5, with dimensions of 123.8mm x 58.6mm x 7.6mm, has a volume of 55.14 cubic cms.
+The iPhone 4S, with dimensions of 115.2mm x 58.6mm x 9.3mm, has a volume of 62.8 cubic cms, while the

-iPhone 5 is just 7.6 millimeters thin, which makes it 18% thinner than iPhone 4S.
+Thinner and Lighter: iPhone 5 is just 7.6 millimeters thin, which makes it 18% thinner than iPhone 4S.
 It is also 20% lighter than iPhone 4S at 112 grams.

 Two-Tone Design: